Loading

 c-runner run --watch

-Run a single file
+Run C file

 c-runner main.c

-Watch a single file
+Watch C file

 c-runner main.c --watch